 Hickory Creek Trail starts from its high elevation point at FS 630 Trailhead.
 The trail starts off slightly descending and losing elevation gradually.
 The trail heads in an easterly direction to approximately mile .7 before hooking back to the south.
-It continues its southern route for another .5 miles before sharply swinging back to the northwest arriving at Rough Creek at mile 1.2.
+It continues its southern route for another .5 miles before sharply swinging back to the northeast arriving at Rough Creek at mile 1.2.

 The trail follows Rough Creek for the next .7 miles to the Conasauga River.
 The trail comes in from above viewing the creek to the right.
 There are a couple of decent campsites next to Rough Creek.
 As the trail descends further it ends up paralleling the creek on its left bank.
 Rough Creek with the boulders so characteristic of the Cohutta Wilderness is pretty impressive for a creek, especially after some rainfall.

 The trail crosses Rough Creek shortly before arriving at the Conasauga River and its namesake trail.
 Rough Creek joins the Conasauga River just to the left of this trail junction.
 The river has large boulders spanning it at this location.

 Continue to the right and the Conasauga River Trail merges (this is the only trail merger in the Wilderness) with Hickory Creek Trail.
 These two trails share the same pathway for the next 1.3 miles hiking southeast and upstream to the Consauga River arriving at Bray Field.